wayfinderio/intro-to-fp/_docs/5-ramda/end-of-day-project.md

 This example task is ready to go at `exercises/end-of-day-one.js`.

-To test your changes, run `npm run end-of-day-one` from the `exercises` directory.
+To test your changes, run `npm run -s end-of-day-one` from the `exercises` directory.